 Is it confined to the woodland around the tarn or has it reached other parts of Coniston?

 The National Trust had sites infected with phytophthora in 2018 were: Flemming Wood on the shore of Windermere, Guards Wood, Tarn Hows Wood, Big Wood and one on the shore of Tarn Hows.
 The larch within the infected areas were felled.

 In 2019, there have been more infected trees found in some of the areas in Big Wood not affected last year, Dan Beck Coppice near Outgate, and Tongue Intake.
 Other private landowners across the Lakes including the Forestry Commission have also been affected.

 How long will the felling take?

-Infected trees release huge numbers of spores in September so we hope to have most of the larch trees felled by then.
+Infected trees release huge numbers of spores in the spring, so we hope to have all of the larch trees felled by the end of March 2020.

 Will the paths still be open?

 We will try to keep paths open, but it will be necessary to close some temporarily during the work for safety reasons.
 Please follow safety advice on signs around the Tarn.